souraj93/React-Custom-Table/README.md

 #### Props options
 Here are the list of options you can send via props to the table component.

-1. If you want to hide the dropdown of the column heading list which is used to show or hide a column then you have to send **hideColumnDropdown** props to false.
-If you want to display the dropdown then set it to true.
+1. If you want to hide the dropdown of the column heading list which is used to show or hide a column then you have to send **hideColumnDropdown** props to true.
+By default its value is false.

 2. You have to send the **visibleColumns** props which is an array which consists with the values (only those column head which you want to display initially) of the head field of the headerFormat option.
 Make sure you initialize the **visibleColumns** to the state of the parent component.
 ```